 Thyroxine (T4).T4 is the key hormone produced in the thyroid gland.
 Low levels of T4 produce

 hypothyroidism, and high levels produce

 Triiodothyronine (T3).Thyroxine (T4) converts to triiodothyronine (T3), which is a more biologically active hormone.
 Only about 20% of T3 is actually formed in the thyroid gland.
-The rest is manufactured from circulating T4 in tissues outside the thyroid, such as the liver and kidney.
-Once T4 and T3 are in circulation, they typically bind to substances called thyroid hormone transport proteins.
-After having their effect in various parts of the baby, the thyroid hormones are later inactivated and the iodine is recycled to form new thyroxine.
+The rest is synthesized from circulating T4 in tissues outside the thyroid, such as the liver and kidney.
+Once T4 and T3 are in the circulation, they typically bind to substances called thyroid hormone transport proteins (thyroid binding globulins).
+After having their effect in various parts of the body, the thyroid hormones are later inactivated and the iodine is recycled to form new thyroxine.

 HypothyroidismHypothyroidism occurs when thyroxine (T4) levels drop so low that body processes begin to slow down.
 Hypothyroidism was first diagnosed in the late 19th century, when doctors observed that surgical removal of the thyroid gland resulted in swelling of the hands, face, feet, and the tissues around the eyes.
 They named this syndrome

 myxedemaand correctly concluded that it was due to the absence of thyroid hormones, which are normally produced by the thyroid gland.
 Hypothyroidism is usually progressive and irreversible.
 Treatment, however, is nearly always completely successful and allows a person to live a fully normal life.Hypothyroidism is classified as either